ibexa/documentation-developer/docs/guide/internationalization.md

 ##### In-context UI translation

-V1.8

-Since eZ Platform 1.7.0, the interface has been fully translatable.
-Version 1.8.0 introduces official support for [Crowdin](http://crowdin.com) as a translation management system.
+[Crowdin](http://crowdin.com) is the translation management system for eZ Platform.
 In addition, it integrates support for in-context translation, a feature that allows you to translate strings from the interface, *in context*.

 To learn how to contribute to a translation using Crowdin, see [Contributing translations](../community_resources/contributing.md#contributing-translations).